 Treat your hair to astringents:

 The core issue of oily hair is the excessive build-up of sebum caused by open pores.
 Astringents, when applied after shampooing and conditioning, shrink the pores on your scalp, thus, slowing down the production of sebum.

 Opt for dry shampoo:

 Did you know, even your shampoo and conditioner could add to the oiliness of your scalp?
-Conditioners, especially, contain detangling ingredients that, although help keep your hair smooth, could add to the accumulation of grease.
+Conditioners, especially contain detangling ingredients that help keep your hair smooth but could add to the accumulation of grease.
 A simple solution?
 Dry shampoo!
-It comes in spray or powder form, and soaks up any extra oil on your hair.
+It comes in spray or powder form and soaks up any extra oil on your hair.